Shukkeien Garden 縮景園

-## A lake garden with a memorial to the Hiroshima bomb victims
+A lake garden in Hiroshima with a memorial for the victims of the atomic bomb

-The garden is said to have been modeled on the iconic Lake Xihu in Hangzhou, China, so the centerpiece of Shukukeien is Lake Takuei-chi, which has 10 little islets, all immaculately kept and perfectly in balance with the lake surrounding them.
+The garden is said to have been modeled on the iconic Lake Xihu ("West Lake") in Hangzhou, China.
+Lake Takue-chi is at the center, with 14 islets floating on the water.

 In 1940, the Asano family gave the garden to Hiroshima Prefecture, and it was opened to the public.
 The garden served as a refuge for people injured in the atomic bombing of Hiroshima, although it was also damaged in the attack.

 The garden officially reopened in 1951 after extensive renovations, and it now welcomes guests year-round, with a carefully selected palette of flowers and greenery to ensure there is always something spectacular to see no matter what time of year you visit.

 * The information on this page may be subject to change due to COVID-19.